Dylan-Casanova/PokeFyte-The-Game/README.md

 <p align='center'>Hello!
 This is PokéFyte - an application that allows users to engage in battle with Pokémon!
 <br>
 <p align='center'>Users are able to sign up and login, as well as view the Pokédex!
-<p align='center'>While in development, the amount of Pokémon that display in the Pokédex will vary..
+<p align='center'>While in development, the amount of Pokémon that display in the Pokédex will vary.
 </p>
 <p align='center'>The Pokédex will provide information such as Pokémon names, HP, Attack Stat, Type and Moves!